How To Layout Recessed Lighting in 4 Easy Steps

 Adding Recessed Kitchen Lighting and Living Room Recessed Lighting

 Recessed lights are generally meant to provide additional task lighting to supplement the light given off by decorative lighting fixtures and ceiling fans in rooms throughout your home.
-Follow these tips to create the ideal level of brightness:
+Use these tips as a guide to create the ideal level of brightness:

 2. Choose a focal point (or not)

-If you know a place that needs a recessed light directly above it, that should be the starting point for your recessed lighting plan.
-Laying out kitchen recessed lighting?
-Be sure you have ample task lighting like LED downlights directly above the stovetop, sink, and main food prep area.
+When it comes to recessed lighting, it's important to have a lighting plan.
+If you know a place that needs a recessed light directly above it, begin your plan with that as the starting point.
+For example, when planning kitchen recessed lighting, make sure to provide ample task lighting such as LED downlights directly above the stovetop, sink, and main food prep area for those specific tasks and work areas within the kitchen.

-If you prefer even placement around the room, place your first LED light in the center of the room and go from there.
+If you prefer even placement around the room, start with the first LED light in the center of the room and work outwards from there taking into account the dimensions of the room.

 3. Follow the ceiling height rule of thumb.

 To determine how far apart recessed lighting should be in bedrooms, kitchens and living rooms, divide the height of the ceiling by 2 and use that as your light spacing.
-Ceiling recessed lighting placement can sometimes prove tricky, but a good rule of thumb is if a room has 8-foot high ceilings, recessed lighting should be spaced roughly 4 feet apart.
-Likewise, if it measures 10 feet high, put about 5 feet of space between fixtures.
+For example, if a room has 8-foot high ceilings, recessed lighting should be spaced roughly 4 feet apart.
+Similarly, if the ceiling is 10 feet high, the lights should be spaced about 5 feet apart.

-Dimmable recessed lights make it easy to control brightness levels with dimmers.
-And smart LED downlights and LED bulbs can provide an additional element of control via mobile app or even voice control.
+Dimmable recessed lights also make it easy to control brightness levels with dimmers.
+Smart LED downlights and LED bulbs provide an additional element of control via mobile app or even voice control.

 4. Avoid shadows in the corners.

-Now that you know how to achieve balanced placement for recessed lighting, consider the options available at LightUp to create the ideal home lighting scheme for you and your family.
+Now that you know how to achieve balanced placement for recessed lighting, consider the options available at LightUp including LumeGen LED Recessed Lights to create the ideal home lighting scheme for you and your family.
 Sign up today to get recessed lighting discounts and coupons directly in your email inbox.